 Dr. Wood, who is also a member of FARE’s Medical Advisory Board, discussed the risks, symptoms and treatment of anaphylaxis; dispelled myths; and answered questions from the audience.
-Dr. Wood’s full presentation can be viewed on our website, but here are his responses to some of the questions submitted by audience members.
+Dr. Wood’s full presentation can be viewed below or on our website, but here are his responses to some of the questions submitted by audience members.

 - How can you distinguish between symptoms of anaphylaxis and other illnesses? (e.g., asthma attack, random hives, stomach cramps, or anxiety attack)

 The symptoms can be identical.
 What we want to do is interpret the symptoms in the context of the overall situation and the chance that there’s been a food exposure.
 So if your child gets random hives or stomach aches and they’ve been home for the last several hours, and you know what they’ve eaten, and you’re confident they’ve not had an exposure; you can be quite confident these are random hives or stomach cramps.
 On the other hand, if you’re out at a family party for the holidays, and the food has not been under your complete control, and they show up with these same symptoms, we would be more worried that this may indicate a food exposure and the beginning of an anaphylactic reaction.

 - Are there any clear differences in the way anaphylaxis progresses in children versus adults?